Søs, Uncle Anders, Mie, Ole, and Per watch the jousting competition in Living Large.

 Per is pursuing a thief in Home Field Advantage.

 Father of Four film number 5 is Back to Nature (2011) The family leaves to spend a weekend in Sweden where they will visit Dad’s cousin Annika.
 Annika’s birthday coincides with this year’s midsummer festival at the nature park she runs.
 At first things go well.
 The family enjoys camping out and appreciating the beauty of the park.
 Dad happily shows the children where he played as a boy, hiking, swimming, and fishing.
 Even Uncle Anders seizes the opportunity to put on his old scout shirt and take out his compass.
 But soon a dark cloud comes over their vacation.
 A gang of low life rednecks, led by a man called Rikart, is using the park as a dumping ground for old appliances and hazardous waste.
 Annika is afraid to contact the authorities because Rikart has threatened to harm her elderly father, Gubben.
 When the family of four sticks up for Annika and gathers evidence against Rikart, he comes after them, chasing them to the river that cuts through the park.
 After they cross the the small suspension bridge over the river, Rikart cuts it down, stranding them on the wild side of the park.
 Then Annika is imprisoned and her phone cut off so that she can’t call the police or outside rescuers.
 Now on their own, Dad and the others must fend off bears and figure out how to get back to the other side.
-This leads to an exciting raft adventure with Per when the rafts floats off into the river.
+This leads to an exciting rafting adventure with Per when the raft they find to return to Annika’s nature camp floats off into the river.
 Luckily Gubben helps rescue them and the others, and they set a trap for the bad guys.

 Per looks up at his father who is trying to move a heavy luggage case in Back to Nature.

-The Father of Four series is typical family situation comedy in its plots and action, although the later films have nasty bad guys and more perilous situations for Per and his family so parental guidance would be recommended for very young kids.
+The Father of Four series is typical family situation comedy in its plots and action, although the later films have nasty bad guys and more perilous situations for Per and his family, so parental guidance would be recommended for very young kids.
 One thing that you notice in the films is how much influence American fashions and life styles have had on modern Danish life, although that is somewhat of a world-wide phenomenon.
 On the other hand, European films are also much more open about what they are willing to show.
 American family films have fairly strict taboos on showing things like kids smoking (In Japanese Mode), wearing nose rings and having tattoos (Home Field Advantage), or unmarried couples being in bed together (Living Large).
 The characters all seem quite accepting of each other, regardless of their life styles, ages, and appearances.
 The Danish also seem more tolerant of the bad guys than Americans.
 At the end of Home Field Advantage we see the thief being counseled and forgiven for a very long string of crimes.
 At the end of Back to Nature we see Rikart and his cohorts in green jump suits doing community service in the park rather than spending time in a cell.
 The Claus Bjerre directed films are available in a Region 2 DVD with English subtitles.